Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 - confused about eligibility
 - misdirected for tasks they *could* do online

-### 4. High-stress, high-stakes task

-Users urgently needed clarity for:

-- employment
+### d.
+High-pressure moments that triggered a stress cycle for users and staff

+Most users approached this task with real urgency.
+They needed a Social Security card so they could:

+- start a new job
-- school enrollment
+- enroll a child in school
-- housing applications
+- complete a housing applications
-- benefit enrollment
+- receive benefits from a third party

+That urgency elevated stress, and that stress made an already confusing experience feel even harder to navigate, increasing errors, repeat visits, and frustration.
+In turn, stressed and confused users put additional pressure on already overworked staff, creating a vicious cycle where unclear guidance amplified stress on both sides of the counter.

 We needed an experience that was: